Research Projects

 Funding: DOE Joint Genome Institute (Community Sequencing Program)

-Duration: 3 yrs (until autumn 2015)
+Duration: ~2 yrs (until 2014; finalized in autumn 2015)

 Project: MAMBA - Marine Metagenomics for New Biotechnological Applications

-Funding: European Union (Seventh Framework Program)
+Funding: European Union (7th Framework Program)

 Duration: 4 yrs (until mid 2013)